esp-rs/esp-wifi-sys/docs/examples.md

 - on Android you might need to choose _Keep Accesspoint_ when it tells you the WiFi has no internet connection, Chrome might not want to load the URL - you can use a shell and try `curl` and `ping`

 `cargo $CHIP --example embassy_access_point --release --features "async,embedded-svc,wifi,embassy-net"`

+### embassy_access_point_with_sta

+- set SSID and PASSWORD env variable
+- gets an ip address via DHCP
+- creates an open access-point with SSID `esp-wifi`
+- you can connect to it using a static IP in range 192.168.2.2 ..
+192.168.2.255, gateway 192.168.2.1
+- open http://192.168.2.1:8080/ in your browser - the example will perform an HTTP get request to some "random" server
+- on Android you might need to choose _Keep Accesspoint_ when it tells you the WiFi has no internet connection, Chrome might not want to load the URL - you can use a shell and try `curl` and `ping`

+`cargo $CHIP --example embassy_access_point_with_sta --release --features "async,embedded-svc,wifi,embassy-net"`

 ## Benchmarking